 Sexual violence affects all Albertans – individuals, families and communities.

-- 95% of survivors do not report assaults to police, making sexual violence the most underreported crime in Canada
+- 95% of survivors do not report assaults to police, making sexual violence the most underreported crime in Canada: Statistics Canada, Police-reported crime statistics in Canada, 2016

-Experiencing sexual violence can severly affect a survivor's physical and mental well-being, but there is hope for healing with time and supports.
+Experiencing sexual violence can severely affect a survivor's physical and mental well-being, but there is hope for healing with positive supports.

 Gender inequality is a root cause of all forms of violence against women.
 Statistics show that some groups are more likely to experience sexual violence: